djulbicb/spring-boot-training-bookstore/README.md

 # spring-boot-training-bookstore
-Lead a spring-boot workshop with focus on software architecture and microservices.
+Leading a spring-boot workshop with focus on software architecture and microservices.
 Technologies used: Spring Boot, Apache Curator, Cockroach, Solr, Zookeper, Minio, Jsp and Apache Tiles